 To access resources in a VPC, please configure as instructed in VPC Communication.

 API Gateway considers the returned result from SCF as in JSON format by default.
-You can select integrated response in function configuration as instructed in Integrated Response and Passthrough Response to solve this problem.
-Please note that after integrated response is enabled, the data structure needs to be returned according to the specification.
+You can select integration response in function configuration as instructed in Overview of API Gateway Trigger to solve this problem.
+Please note that after integration response is enabled, the data structure needs to be returned according to the specification.

 Yes.
-For more information, please see Creating Sub-User and Granting It Permissions to Manipulate Certain Functions.
+For more information, please see Sub-user and Authorization.

 The function can be triggered directly by calling the